anyaevostinar/anyaevostinar.github.io/classes/257-w26/prep-git.md

 ---
 layout: page
 title: Version Control (Git) Prep
-permalink: /classes/257-s25/git-prep
+permalink: /classes/257-w26/git-prep
 ---

 ## Overview
 Version control is a vital tool when working with a team on software.
 While there are several different tools that support version control, Git is the most popular and widely used today.
-Today we'll focus on learning the most important functionalities of Git.
+Today we'll focus on learning the most important functionalities of Git and how Git works under the hood.

 ## Basic Learning Objectives